-Only seven percent of the coal in the Carbondale field is anthracite.
+Only 7% of the coal in the Carbondale field is anthracite.
 At least 50% of the bituminous coal is of coking quality.
-In 34 square miles of the field "measured and indicated" coal in place was estimated at 1,136 million tons, (Landis, 1959, & Donnell, 1962).
+In 34 square miles of the field, "measured and indicated" coal in place was estimated at 1,136 million tons (Landis, 1959; and Donnell, 1962).
 The same coal strata occur in an additional 56 square miles to depths of 3,000' containing an estimated 1,870 million tons of coal.
 Similar coals at depths from 3,000' to 6,000' may underlie an additional 75 square miles, with a potential of 2,200 million tons.

-Total resources originally in place in the Carbondale field area to a depth of 6,000' therefore may be as much as 5,206 million tons of coal.
-Three large mines in the Coal Basin area and one small one near Glenwood Springs were in operation in 1972 and produced 653,720 tons of coal.
+Total resources originally in place in the Carbondale field area to a depth of 6,000', therefore, may be as much as 5,206 million tons of coal.
+Five relatively large underground mines in the Coal Basin field near Redstone, in Pitkin County, produced 926,546 tons of coking coal in 1975.
+Two old underground mines are being rehabilitated in the Thompson Creek area west of Carbondale.
+The new mines are expected to be producing metallurgical-grade coal sometime during 1976.
+One small underground mine in Garfield County, southwest of Glenwood Springs, produced less than 1,300 tons of coal in 1975.

-The combined total resources for the Southeast Uinta sub-region, including the possible 1,564 million tons in the Crested Butte field and 8,038 million tons in the Somerset field may originally have been as much as 14,800 million tons of Cretaceous age coal.
+The combined total resources for the Southeast Uinta sub-region, including the possible 1,564 million tons in the Crested Butte field and 8,038 million tons in the Somerset field, may originally have been as much as 14,800 million tons of Cretaceous-age coal.